DrInferno2/gittest/README.md

 # HELLO

-Clock is a simple, beautiful and editable screensaver in your browser!
+Python is a simple, beautiful and editable screensaver in your browser!

 ###Setup